Abhijeet314/GDGTask/README.md

 ```

 ### Usage
-1.Toggle between light and dark mode using the switch in the header.
+1.Toggle between light and dark mode using the switch in the header.<br>

-2.Navigate through the site using the navigation bar or the hamburger menu on smaller screens.
+2.Navigate through the site using the navigation bar or the hamburger menu on smaller screens.<br>

-3.View key stats about GDG activities in the Stats section.
+3.View key stats about GDG activities in the Stats section.<br>

-4.Check upcoming events and contact the team via social links in the footer.
+4.Check upcoming events and contact the team via social links in the footer.<br>

 ### Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-1.Fork the Project.
+1.Fork the Project.<br>

-2.Create your Feature Branch (git checkout -b feature/YourFeature).
+2.Create your Feature Branch (git checkout -b feature/YourFeature).<br>

-3.Commit your Changes (git commit -m 'Add some YourFeature').
+3.Commit your Changes (git commit -m 'Add some YourFeature').<br>

-4.Push to the Branch (git push origin feature/YourFeature).
+4.Push to the Branch (git push origin feature/YourFeature).<br>

-5.Open a Pull Request.
+5.Open a Pull Request.<br>

 ### License
 Distributed under the MIT License.
 See LICENSE.txt for more information.